Design | Isolate Exhibition

 This time of pandemic is surreal, isolating, traumatic, tragic, frustrating, inevitable.
-Whatever you think it is, it’s something we have never experienced before.
+Whatever you think it is, it’s something we have not experienced before.
 It’s a time for a reset in terms of how we live and design is key.
-Designers and creative thinkers are uniquely equipped to imagine new ways of living, working, engaging with others in families, societies and in diverse cultural and geographic environments.
+Designers and creative thinkers are uniquely equipped to imagine new ways of living, working and engaging with others in families, societies and in diverse cultural and geographic environments.

 Design/Isolate is an Australian Design Centre initiative to show how creative thought can help lead the way for change.
 Over 60 designers/creative thinkers have captured their thoughts in sketches, diagrams, drawings, text or collage on COVID-19, isolation, what ‘a new normal’ in Australia might look like, how they are affected and how design might contribute to recovery post-pandemic.

 The project began by way of an experiment.
 At Easter time in the midst of lockdown in Sydney, I thought what if we were to send 100 journals to 100 creative people and ask them to document something of their time during Iso (as of today this is a word!) in an analogue as opposed to digital form – a modest sketchbook fit for purpose.
 So many took up the challenge and the results are breathtaking.
 To read someone’s journal is a privilege.
 Sometimes done in secret, without permission, or long after a person has gone, this is a rare insight into the very recent thoughts of designers, makers, artists, architects as they have lived alongside all of us through this tumultuous year.